Our work is only possible through the generosity of private philanthropy. Find out how you can support our mission and can contribute to our work.

 Join the HJS mailing list and keep up to date.

-Although extradition arrangements between the United Kingdom and the United States are found to be fair and working, the time between the first request for extradition and the last appeal can and should be a much shorter process, finds a new HJS policy paper.
+Although extradition arrangements between the United Kingdom and the United States are found to be fair and working, the time between the first request for extradition and the last appeal can and should be a much shorter process, finds a new HJS report.
 Of the cases analysed in the publication, the shortest extradition process took six years.